gonzalobarbitta/context-flux/README.md

 ### Step 5: View

-Context-flux can be used similarly to native redux integrations.
+`context-flux` can be used similarly to native redux integrations.
 See an example below.

 ```jsx
 import React from 'react';